 The actions authorized by this LOP are expected to include certain activities at project areas, during extraction seasons, that will enhance habitat for salmonids and other riverine species.
 The specific details of such habitat enhancement activities shall be determined during, and follow, the same multiagency pre-extraction design review process that is used for gravel extraction operations.
-Many of the habitat enhancement activities that have occurred in the past under LOP 2009-1.
+Many of the habitat enhancement activities shall be consistent in scope, size and cost impact as restoration activities that have occurred in the past under LOP 2009-1.
 These activities included, but were not limited to, trenching designed to improve salmon migration, alcove construction, placement of edge water large woody debris, and construction of wetland pits to improve aquatic and riparian habitat.
 Some habitat enhancement activities will be new to this LOP, including, but not limited to, riparian planting and strategic placement of large wood and boulders in the stream.
 More typical enhancement activities include restricted vehicular access, fish trenches, and alcove or wetland creation.

-APPENDIX B Humboldt County's CALIFORNIA 2a(ii) Wild and Scenic River River Descriptions/Agency Responsibility
+APPENDIX B Humboldt County's CALIFORNIA 2a(ii) Wild and Scenic River

+River Descriptions/Agency Responsibility